The Magnum: As Simple as Possible

 The Magnum stood out from the crowd because it was simple, yet sophisticated.
 According to Unilever, it was already in 1992 "Europe’s most popular chocolate ice cream bar"

 Simplicity, though, did not last for long with the Magnum.
 With time, the Magnum evolved from the original ice cream to an ecosystem of elaborated ice creams: Almond, Mint, Caramel and Nuts, Yogurt; bigger and smaller Magnums; even Magnums without sticks.
 The original Magnum, in this new fauna of Magnum Ice Creams, was renamed Magnum Classic.

-I might have thought that science had become too complex, but I was still convinced that physics is an extremely successful tool with which to tame complexity.
+I might have thought that particle physics had become too complex, but I did still believe it to be a good candidate to understand the continuous increase of complexity in the real world.
+Even today I continue to be convinced that physics is an extremely successful tool with which to tame complexity.

-Key to the success was creating ideal systems, like perfect gas or But how can one possibly find an ideal system with which to describe the behaviour of the stock market, human societies or the marketing strategy of Unilever?
+This idealisation method is key to physics.
+But how can one possibly find an ideal system with which to describe the behaviour of the stock market, human societies or the marketing strategy of Unilever?

 The Network Revolution

 With perfect timing, a new branch of physics was officially born together with the fauna of Magnum ice creams: network theory.
 Network theory was the illegitimate child of the World Wide Web.
 With the Web, it finally became possible to obtain data with which to study how networks evolve.
 Physicists and mathematicians threw themselves into data analysis and modelling, and with new results on social topics too: networks of people exchanging email messages, web sites referring to each other, blog feeds, all produced an abundance of digital data.
 Results were so original that stern journals like the Physical Review begun to publish articles on social networks –a social topic, for the first time ever.